Place du Général-de-Gaulle (Lille): Middle Ages: the creation of the marketplace

 From the middle of the 14th century, the municipality hired staff to clean the market.
 Access to the market was via three non-aligned streets.
 In addition to today's Place du Général-de-Gaulle, the trapezoidal market extended into today's Place du Théâtre and the buildings between them, covering an area of at least eight hectares.
 At the northern corner of the square stood the church of Saint-Étienne, with its cemetery.
 To the east, the square was flanked by private houses, commonly known at the time as the "Pottery Market"; to the south, by the alderman's hall, houses, and a butcher's shop; and to the west, by houses backing onto the Canal des Boucheries, one of Lille's many covered canals in the 19th century, which ran approximately where the Rue Saint-Nicolas is today.
 At its center, from north to south, were the Hôtel du Beauregard, the Chapelle des Ardents, and the Fountaine au Change.

 The square was also a symbolic place for the authorities: the revart, the town's chief Alderman, and the prévôt de la ville, the king's agent, were based there.
 The square was also the site of the pillory, where those condemned to death were tortured and their bodies displayed.
 The Place du Marché was also a place for festivities.
 In front of the alderman's hall, the Épinette festival was held, featuring an equestrian joust on the first Sunday of Lent.
 Dice were also played here, despite prohibitions.

 At the beginning of the 15th century, the square was paved with an irregular layer of green sand, and by the middle of the century, both the growing population of Lille and the need to embellish the square prompted the Chambre des Comptes to lease public land adjoining the cemetery to residents.
 The operation enabled the town to re-establish its finances.
 Much of the trade in foodstuffs and handicrafts took place on or near the square: there was always the wheat market, but also markets for chickens, fish, salt, compenage (all the foodstuffs used to accompany bread), sayette cloth, straw, horses, pottery and shuttles.
-Near the market square were the public infrastructures needed for the market: the money changers and the public weight, as well as other specialized markets: Ruelle aux Fromages, Rue des Manneliers (basketmakers).
+Near the market square were the public infrastructures needed for the market: the money changers and the public weight, as well as other specialized markets: the Ruelle aux Fromages and the Rue des Manneliers (basketmakers).
 Shoemakers were located nearby.